An illustrated guide to the online application process [pdf].

 Your recommenders will be contacted as soon as you submit their contact information on your application – not after you complete your application.
 Please be sure that the individuals who have agreed to write letters of recommendation on your behalf are aware of this.

 You are required to provide official transcripts or marks statements and degree certificates from all institutions of higher education that you have attended.
-These documents will be considered official when transmitted in one of the following ways:
+Be sure to use your legal name (the name used on your application) when requesting transcripts so that transcripts can be matched to your application when received.
+These documents will be considered official when transmitted in one of the ways detailed below.Options for Submitting Transcripts from U.S. and Canadian Institutions:

-- U.S. institutions only may electronically submit transcripts to [[wdcart, Wanda Carter]] in the Office of Graduate Studies and Research via the institution's electronic vendor and using secure portals.
+- Electronically submitted, preferred option: You may electronically submit transcripts to [[apgrad]] in the Office of Graduate Studies and Research via the institution's electronic vendor and using secure portals.
 A transcript sent electronically by the applicant or through open email or portals will not be accepted as official.
-Transcripts submitted electronically by an international institution will not be accepted.
+Transcripts submitted electronically by institutions outside of the U.S. and Canada will not be accepted unless the institution is accredited in the U.S.

-- Submitted in the institution's sealed and stamped envelope and either mailed or delivered by you to the program to which you are applying.
-The transcript must be placed by the Registrar at the institution in an official university envelope addressed to you.
+- Sent by mail or delivered by the applicant: Transcripts sent using this method must be submitted in the institution's sealed and stamped envelope and either mailed or delivered by you to the program to which you are applying.
+For the transcript to be accepted as official, it must be placed by the Registrar at the institution in an official university envelope addressed to you.
 In addition to sealing the envelope, the Registrar at the institution must date and sign, stamp, or place the seal of the institution on the back flap.
 Upon receipt by the graduate program to which you are applying, if there are any signs that the envelope has been opened or tampered with in any way, the transcript will be rejected.

 William & Mary reserves the right to assess whether transcripts submitted electronically or directly by the applicant in the institution's sealed and stamped envelope will be considered official.